khaemn/CarND-Behavioral-Cloning-P3/writeup.md

 ![alt text][image_mud_gray]
 ![alt text][image_mud_gray_cropped]

-indeed, the road looks very similar, escpecially on the cropped frame.
+indeed, the road looks very similar, especially on the cropped frame.
 So, in order to improve the driving behavior in these cases, I have switched back to the 3-channel full-color inputs, added some more Conv2D filters and Dense neurons, and, finally, collected a bit more data with recovery movements.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the "main" track without leaving the road.
+Alas, despite I have used some "advanced" track data to train the model, it is not able to drive on it.
+I suppose, much more "advanced" track driving data is necessary to train the model to drive on both roads.

 #### 2. Final Model Architecture

 The final model architecture (model.py lines 121-145) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+Here is a visualization of the architecture:

 ![alt text][model_plot]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps on track one (in an opposite direction) using center lane driving.
 Here is an example image of left, center and right lane driving:

 |                     |                     |                     |
 |:-------------------:|:-------------------:|:-------------------:|